astrapi69/osgi-bundle-swing-base/README.md

 ## Semantic Versioning

-The versions of osgi-bundle-template are maintained with the Semantic Versioning guidelines.
+The versions of osgi-bundle-swing-base are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: